 Person of Interest

-It is SSC's honor to introduce to you Terry Crowe, Jr., who works in Safety and Security.
-Terry has agreed to be our Person of Interest for July and August.
-Terry, thank you for sharing and helping us get to know you!
+It is SSC's honor to introduce to you Christine Jessel Grider, who works in Business and Community Services.
+Christine has agreed to be our Person of Interest for October.
+Christine, thank you for sharing and helping us get to know you!

 Q. Your favorite memory or childhood object you still have?

-Q. If you could learn to do anything, what would it be?
+Q. If you could only eat one meal for the rest of your life, what would it be?

 Q. What you learned from a life changing lesson that had great impact on you and stays with you always?

 A. Go easy on yourself.
 Tomorrow is tomorrow, the past is the past, and the best thing you can do with today is to learn from it.
 (I’m still working on this one).